 The Organization's present accounting policy for the evaluation of uncertain tax positions is to review those positions on an annual basis.
 A liability would be recorded in the consolidated financial statements during the period which, based on all available evidence, it is more likely than not that the tax position would not be sustained upon examination by taxing authorities and the liability would be incurred by the Organization.
-No accrual has been recorded at June 30, 2020 or 2019, as management does not believe any material uncertainties exist.
+No accrual has been recorded at June 30, 2021 or 2020, as management does not believe any material uncertainties exist.

-Grants payable - Grants payable are recorded in accordance with ASC Topic 958, Not-for-Profit Entities, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, which was adopted on July 1, 2019.
+Refundable advance - Refundable advance and expense are recorded in accordance with ASC Topic 958, Not-for-Profit Entities, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, which was adopted on July 1, 2019.
 Under this guidance, grants are recognized in the accompanying consolidated financial statements when the Organization has an obligation to transfer assets to a grantee.